Hearty Marinara Sauce for Pasta & Recipes

 - It’s a scrumptious dipping sauce for pizza rolls, garlic knots, bread sticks or grilled cheese.

 - Use it as pizza sauce on your next homemade pizza.
+This Bacon Fathead Pizza would be fabulous!

 - Use it recipes for stuffed shells.